 I also like the example of WP Beginner where every newsletter is dedicated to a single article and then a user is offered to read the related posts from the list below.

-I used such example only when it was necessary to promote a certain post and focus the users’ attention on it.
+I used such an example only when it was necessary to promote a certain post and focus the users’ attention on it.

 And now I use the Smashing Magazine example which supposes just the greeting message and a list of links.